SuperOfficeDocs/superoffice-docs/user-guide/en/email/service/tab-outbox-for-email.md

 # Outbox for email

-In the **Outbox for e-mail** tab is a list of the emails in the queue to be sent out.
+In the **Outbox for email** tab is a list of the emails in the queue to be sent out.

 Select **Show sent e-mails** in the lower right corner to display also the last request emails.